Embark on a Global, Personalized Educational Experience

 Through their completion of the Common Core, students will be able to:

-1. make informed judgments about how their own scholarly, civic, social, and professional interests relate to wider social and scientific problems.
+1. Make informed judgments about how their own scholarly, civic, social and professional interests relate to wider social and scientific problems.

-2. develop advanced knowledge of the various theoretical frameworks and practical strategies used to confront contemporary social and scientific problems.
+2. Develop advanced knowledge of the various theoretical frameworks and practical strategies used to confront contemporary social and scientific problems.

-3. successfully assess and analyze quantitative and qualitative data.
+3. Successfully assess and analyze quantitative and qualitative data.

-4. demonstrate critical thinking through the production and communication of original, written, oral, and visual analytical material and media contents.
+4. Demonstrate critical thinking through the production and communication of original, written, oral and visual analytical material and media contents.

-5. assess the relevance and basic viability of research questions, theoretical- and methodological frameworks, and innovative lines of inquiry.
+5. Assess the relevance and basic viability of research questions, theoretical and methodological frameworks and innovative lines of inquiry.

-6. contribute to the development of a shared intellectual community that will enable them to participate in debates about contemporary social and scientific problems across disciplinary boundaries.
+6. Contribute to the development of a shared intellectual community that will enable them to participate in debates about contemporary social and scientific problems across disciplinary boundaries.

-7. evaluate and employ the various questions, methodologies, contributions, and limitations of disciplinary perspectives to confront contemporary social and scientific problems and anticipate and adjust to future global and local challenges.
+7. Evaluate and employ the various questions, methodologies, contributions and limitations of disciplinary perspectives to confront contemporary social and scientific problems and anticipate and adjust to future global and local challenges.

 The Methods Road Map (MRM) is a checklist of four compulsory and sequential undergraduate methods and research design courses (24 ECTS).
-The MRM encourages student growth in the area of research-focused writing and it underscores the importance of formulating research questions, constructing research designs, distinguishing among methodological approaches, and choosing appropriate methods whether qualitative or quantitative to address them.
+The MRM encourages student growth in the area of research-focused writing and underscores the importance of formulating research questions, constructing research designs, distinguishing among methodological approaches and choosing appropriate methods whether qualitative or quantitative to address them.

 Undergraduates take four MRM courses over their first six semesters, establishing a basis for more advanced method or tool-specific courses as they progress toward their thesis project.
-It ensures that all students are properly prepared to undertake a thesis project and graduate with the requisite scholarly research skills requisite for an European Qualifications Framework (EQF) an Austrian National Qualification Framework (NQF) Level VI qualification.
+It ensures that all students are properly prepared to undertake a thesis project and graduate with the requisite scholarly research skills requisite for a European Qualifications Framework (EQF) an Austrian National Qualification Framework (NQF) Level VI qualification.
 Two MRM courses are included within the common Core Module (12 ECTS) and the remaining discipline-specific courses are part of Module 2 of the different undergraduate degree programs.

 MRM Courses included in the Common Core Module (12 ECTS):